lorikayman/RebisTheory/src/lib/rebis_theory.md

   Design of [Omega Shell](https://wiki.spiralknights.com/Omega_Shell) points at Tortomega: `A shield created from the armor of a Tortomega.
 The sheer weight of this powerful shield makes it only an option for the strongest of warriors` and has same design as [Stone Tortoise](https://wiki.spiralknights.com/Stone_Tortoise), albeit darker, which was the argument in favour of identification of tortomega as tortoises-like species.

-- `A legendary suit of armor said to imbue the wearer with the rage of the titans` ([Rageous Plate Mail](https://wiki.spiralknights.com/Rageous_Plate_Mail#Rageous_Plate_Mail)) describes a link between rage and titans within a framing of the titans as a distinct specie with a connection to older interpretations of elements.
+- `A legendary suit of armor said to imbue the wearer with the rage of the titans` ([Rageous Plate Mail](https://wiki.spiralknights.com/Rageous_Plate_Mail#Rageous_Plate_Mail)) describes a link between rage and titans within a framing of the titans as a distinct species with a connection to older interpretations of elements.

   As this equipment comes from the same prize box as dragon helms, where the [creation myth was established](#creation-myth-dragons-as-cosmic-progenitors), these items may also be, given their elemental naming convention, of that most ancient period of time.